meJevin/PVScan/README.md

 `Source/Mobile/Mobile.sln` solution file is meant for Xamarin.Forms development for iOS and Android; open this solution file in order to start working on mobile client.

-`Source/Web/Web.sln` soltuion file is meant for back-end development with ASP.NET; open this soltion file in order to start working on back-end.
+`Source/Web/Web.sln` soltuion file is meant for back-end development with ASP.NET; open this solution file in order to start working on back-end.

-`Source/Desktop/Windows/Desktop.Windows.sln` soltion file is meant for WPF development for Windows; open this soltion file in order to start working on Windows Desktop client.
+`Source/Desktop/Windows/Desktop.Windows.sln` soltuion file is meant for WPF development for Windows; open this solution file in order to start working on Windows Desktop client.

 ## Configuring your enviroment